Catallactic/catallactic-site/docs/litepaper.md

 #### 5.5.1.
 Mining Companies

-precious metals, coal, gold, silver
+Mining companies extend to many areas, including precious metals, coal, gold, silver.
+The problem is that they do B2B business and crypto corporate payments are not yet a mature industry.

 #### 5.5.2.
 Energy Providers

-petrol station, gas retailers
+Whoelsale energy providers again has the B2B drawback as crypto corporate payments are not yet a mature industry.
+This includes petrol station, renewable energy providers.

+Energy retailers, gas retailers are suitable for issuing a CryptoCommodity.
+Catallactic relies on <a href="https://gasclick.net/">GasClick</a> as pilot project.

 #### 5.5.3.
 Water Supply and Sewerage

-The map represents the list of countries were tap water is not drinkable.
+The map shows the countries were tap water is not drinkable.
 They are perfect opportunity to issue a CryptoCommodity, fix the supply with the support of investors and contribute Water-backed Representative Money to their ecosystem.

 <div style={{textAlign: 'center'}}>
 	<img src="https://files.qssupplies.co.uk/world-drinking-water/you_can_and_cant_drink_tap_water.jpg" width="80%"></img>